-7. Tax Credits and Investment.
+Tax Credits and Investment

 The UK's Chancellor of the Exchequer is proposing that companies should receive tax credits for their tangible investments for the next two years.
-This would increase published earnings per share ("EPS") for companies which invest heavily and reverse the current negative incentive against investment.
+This would increase published EPS for companies which invest heavily and reverse the current incentive against investment.
 This will raise investment, growth and labour productivity as the level of investment depends on the utility preference of company managements; a rise in the ratio of tangible investment to output will increase the growth rate of the capital stock and a rise in the growth of the capital stock will increase labour productivity.

 A tax credit for tangible investment, which exactly matched a rise in corporation tax if there were no change in investment, would leave profits after tax unchanged.
 A rise in net profits and EPS will, however, occur if investment rises.
 As bonuses usually rise with profits this will change the incentive of the bonus culture away from discouraging to encouraging investment.
-The hurdle rate should therefore then fall.
+The hurdle rate, therefore, should then fall.

 There will also be a reduction in the revenue from corporation tax in response to the rise in investment.
 If the rate of corporation tax is raised so that revenue is unchanged there will still be a rise in investment as the change in incentives will lower the hurdle rate.
 The stimulus to investment will, however, be smaller than it would be if the revenue from corporation tax falls.
-It is important to note that the hurdle rate may not fall if accelerated depreciation is introduced rather than a tax credit, because the former is offset in P&L a/cs by a rise in future tax liability.
-While the economic effect is very similar the appearance is very different, and bonuses vary with appearances rather than reality.21 where one for intangible investment already exists, should produce similar improvements in investment, labour productivity and growth.
+It is important to note that the hurdle rate may not fall if accelerated depreciation is introduced rather than a tax credit, because the former is offset in profit and loss accounts by a rise in future tax liability.
+While the economic effect is very similar, the appearance is very different, and bonuses vary with appearances rather than reality.

-The damage to the economies of the UK and US could therefore be more than offset by tax credits for tangible investment.
-In the UK this requires the credits to be permanent rather than just for two years - particularly as companies require time to make major additions to their investment plans.
-The introduction of a similar tax credit in the US for tangible investment,
+The damage to the economies of the UK and USA could therefore be more than offset by tax credits for tangible investment.
+In the UK this requires the credits to be permanent rather than just for two years-particularly as companies require time to make major additions to their investment plans.
+The introduction of a similar tax credit in the USA for tangible investment, where one for intangible investment already exists, should produce similar improvements in investment, labour productivity and growth.